-Shared lives offers a highly flexible family-based model of support which gives individuals the opportunity to live as part of their community where they can develop their skills and confidence in a stable, supported environment.
+Shared lives offers a highly flexible family-based model of support.
+It gives individuals the opportunity to live as part of their community where they can develop their skills and confidence in a stable, supported environment.

 In Barnsley we offer the service to people who:

 - have a mental health problem